veritone/veritone-sdk/packages/veritone-json-schemas/README.md

 1. `yarn install` to install dependencies.
 2. run `yarn test` to run the schema validator against all the examples.

+### To add a new object type

+1. Add new enum to the `objectResultsType` field
+2. Add new structure for the object type
+3. Add new Object Contract to the contracts.json file

 ## License

 Copyright 2019-2021, Veritone Inc.